ajmatson/ChaCrypt/README.md

 # ChaCrypt - Secure File Encryption and Decryption using ChaCha20

 ChaCrypt is a lightweight and secure encryption/decryption tool designed to encrypt and decrypt files using the ChaCha20 algorithm.
-The application supports both CLI (Command Line Interface) and GUI (Graphical User Interface) for easy use across various platforms including Linux, Windows, and macOS.
+The application supports both CLI (Command Line Interface) and GUI (Graphical User Interface) for easy use across various platforms including Linux, Windows (Pending), and macOS (Pending).

 ## Features